 Competition Magazines and Publishers

-The most "well known" competition magazines came from publishers Oxfordshire Press and Accolade Publishing with the main titles being Simply Prizes and Compers News.
-Competitors Companion (the magazine, not the unrelated website) and Prize Draw Winner were incorporated into Compers News in 2011, whilst Winners Friend was incorporated into Simply Prizes.
+Fast forward to 2021 and competition magazines are an endangered species.
+Just a few years ago the most "well known" competition magazines came from publishers Oxfordshire Press and Accolade Publishing with their main titles being Simply Prizes and Compers News respectively.
+Competitors Companion (the magazine, not the unrelated website which piggy backs on the name) and Prize Draw Winner were incorporated into Compers News in 2011, whilst Winners Friend was incorporated into Simply Prizes.
+The latter gave up being a printed magazine in 2016 and is now subscription online listing service.

-A popular independent publication, Compers Grapevine, used to be our recommended choice, but the title has now been absorbed by Compers News.
-Many compers do have a good word for Compers News and that's perhaps the best option now.
-In fact it's your only option!
+Whenever we were asked about magazine subscriptions we always recommended a popular independent publication, Compers Grapevine.
+Run by Jane Willis it did everything the other magazines did but without your money going to a big company.
+However the title has now been absorbed by Compers News owned by Accolade Publishing.
+Many compers, including Di Coke who writes/has written for the magazine, do have a good word for Compers News and that's perhaps the best option now.
+In fact it's your only option if you want a printed publication!

 Compers News also has a sister publication - Compers News Express.
-This will cost you £42 a year and it's "dedicated to discovering and winning short-life competitions".
+This will cost you £21 for six months (via direct debit) and it's "dedicated to discovering and winning short-life competitions".
 The comps in this publication aren't the same as in the main title.
+This means that you can pay over £100 a year for both Compers News and Compers News Express.
+Whether that's good value really depends on whether the competitions aren't listed elsewhere and whether you can win enough to more that make the outlay worthwhile.